taichi-dev/taichi/docs/internal.rst

 - A **cell** can have multiple **components**.
 - Each **component** is a **container** of a lower-level SNode.

-Note that containers of ``place`` SNodes do have cells.
+Note that containers of ``place`` SNodes do not have cells.
 Instead, they directly contain numerical values.

 Consider the following example: